Discover the Top Online Doctorate in Occupational Therapy Programs

 Benefits of Earning a Doctorate in Occupational Therapy

-Interested in working at the very top levels of the occupational therapy profession?
-Then an OT doctorate is likely in your future.
+If you’re interested in working at the very top levels of the occupational therapy profession, then an OT doctorate could be a strong candidate for your future pursuits.
 The path to your doctorate, however, may or may not include a master’s in occupational therapy.
 Here’s a look at the main benefits of going for an OTD or PhD degree in occupational therapy.

 After Your Master’s Degree